 Once I realised that sitting down WAS playing such a part in exacerbating my symptoms, I made a concerted effort to spend less time doing it.
-This may have been harder to achieve if I had continued working as a transcriber; however, as fate would have it, I didn’t have to make any kind of decision regarding that.
-My boss was also my partner and when our on-off relationship ended for the final time shortly after my PGAD began in earnest, I left my job.
-It was obviously difficult at the time, but it was a blessing in disguise so far as my pelvic health went – and of course necessity is the mother of invention, so it spurred me into building up my Maths tuition business more quickly than I probably would have done otherwise!
+This would have been harder to achieve if I had continued working as a transcriber; however, as fate would have it, I left my job for personal reasons shortly after my PGAD began in earnest.
+It was difficult at the time, but it was a blessing in disguise as far as my pelvic health and maths tutoring business were concerned.

 After I’d left my typing job, I did improve quite a bit, but I was still sitting down to do other computer work and to teach.
 I’d also just started trying to study herbal medicine and I was really upset that I couldn’t do this, as every time I sat on my bed with my books and leaned over to write, all the symptoms flared.
 For ages it felt like I couldn’t do any of my hobbies – no reading, no studying, no jigsaws, no needlework – and even eating out, going to watch theatre shows, or watching TV was painful.
 I did try to do some of them stood up in the kitchen or in my mum’s surgery, but surface space is sadly lacking in our house and I still did a lot more computer work than I should.

-One day I received an article from Joseph Mercola (in his online newsletter, not personally from him, you understand) in which he talked about how bad sitting is for our health and recommended that people used standing desks instead.
+One day I read a Joseph Mercola article in which he talked about how bad sitting is for our health and recommended that people used standing desks instead.
 I was immediately keen on the idea of getting one, but there were so many to choose from and the prices varied wildly from under £200 to over £1,500.
 I made the mistake of assuming that the cheaper ones wouldn’t be as good and I was so worried about spending a lot of money on something that might prove to be a bad choice that I didn’t actually get one.
 I just kept thinking about them and putting them on my wish list for when I was rich.

 Anyway, to cut a long story short, a couple of birthdays ago I got bought this standing desk from IKEA as a birthday present and it was a life changer.
 There is a choice of two sizes for the top surface and I was bought the bigger size, meaning I could have my computer on one side and (in theory) textbooks and writing work on the other.
 (In practice it’s covered in clutter – I am, like most mathematicians, outrageously untidy and disorganised!)
 The height of the desk can be adjusted by winding a handle, meaning you can switch between sitting and standing as you want to.
 I need not have worried about a cheaper model not being very good – the handle is so easy to wind and you can do so without needing to empty the desk.
 The top goes up and down really smoothly, so you don’t need to worry about things bouncing about or falling over, and it’s just a beautiful, sturdy piece of furniture.
 I absolutely love it.
 I’ve never even thought about upgrading it and two years in it still looks brand new, even though it’s white.